-In our 40's we can experience a drop in progesterone, which is one of the hormones that our body makes as part of our menstrual cycle.
-Progesterone helps to calm our stress response and when we don't have enough of it, we can experience anxiety, depression and insomnia.
+In our 40's we can experience a drop in progesterone, which is one of the hormones that our body makes as part of our menstrual cycle in response to ovulation.
+Progesterone helps to calm our stress response and when we don't have enough of it, we can experience anxiety, depression, irritability, PMS symptoms and insomnia.

 Is progesterone the culprit?

 If a drop in progesterone is what's causing your insomnia, you might find that your lack of sleep is at it's worst just before your period is due.
 Because of the lower progesterone, you may also be experiencing much heavier than usual periods, worse PMS, hair loss and even seemly unrelated health problems such as digestive problems, constipation, fibroids and worsening allergic responses.

 What can you do?

 There are several things that are important if you want to increase your progesterone and improve your sleep:

 1. Manage your stress levels!
 Make looking after yourself a priority by resting when you need to, switching to a less intense type of exercise and meditating.